29bharat/Cryptocurrencies/README.md

 ## Resources

+Dataset provided: crypto_data.csv

 ### Data Preprocessing

-Dataset provided: crypto_data.csv
+The data from the csv file is read into a crypto_df dataframe and a bunch of proprocessing steps are applied.
+This data is then scaled using StandardScaler from sklearn.

 ### Reducing Data Dimensions Using PCA

-the data is standardised from sklearn.
 The PCA algorithm uses this scaled data and produces 3 components

 ![alt_text](https://github.com/29bharat/Cryptocurrencies/blob/master/Resources/PCA.PNG)